Skip to content

 III.
 Research

 Artificial intelligence applications are commonly used in quantitative analysis, coding, and other research contexts.
-A recent article notes, “In the near term, generative AI does seem to offer opportunities to enhance specific areas of research, namely (i) problem formulation and research design, (ii) data collection and analysis, (iii) interpretation and theorization,
+A 2023 article notes, “In the near term, generative AI does seem to offer opportunities to enhance specific areas of research, namely (i) problem formulation and research design, (ii) data collection and analysis, (iii) interpretation and theorization, and (iv) composition and writing.”[4]
+There is nevertheless an expectation that the final published results of a study in any discipline will be the original work of the authors.
+Thus, there is an expectation that the following guidelines will be followed:

 1. Disclosure of methods

-i.
 Much as the methodology of any research study should be disclosed, the use of AI tools in problem formulation, research design, data collection and analysis, and interpretation should be disclosed in the research output and documented where appropriate.

 2. Disclosure of generation of text and materials